eldruin/max44009-rs/README.md

 - Enable/disable interrupt generation.
 - Check if an interrupt has happened.

-## The device
+## The devices
-The MAX44009 ambient light sensor features an I2C digital output that is ideal for a number of portable applications such as smartphones, notebooks, and industrial sensors.
+The MAX44009 and MAX44007 ambient light sensor feature an I2C digital output that is ideal for a number of portable applications such as smartphones, notebooks, and industrial sensors.
-At less than 1μA operating current, it is the lowest power ambient light sensor in the industry and features an ultra-wide 22-bit dynamic range from 0.045 lux to 188,000 lux.
+At less than 1μA operating current, the MAX44009 is the lowest power ambient light sensor in the industry and features an ultra-wide 22-bit dynamic range from 0.045 lux to 188,000 lux.
 Low-light operation allows easy operation in dark-glass